Chatham, New Jersey: Library

 A library was founded in Chatham Borough in 1907.
 Located in a number of different shared buildings, a site for a separate building for the library was chosen after the Fairview Hotel on Main Street burned down.
 The hotel land was bought after a borough-wide solicitations of funds that was proposed by Charles M. Lum, after whose family Lum Avenue is named, and a brick building was constructed to house the library.
 John H. Eastwood of Belleville, New Jersey, a client of R. E. Lum, bequeathed $30,000 upon his death in 1924 for the construction of the library as a memorial to his own father, John H. Eastwood Sr., and Ralph E. Lum’s father, Frederick H. Lum, who were close friends.
 The building was dedicated as the Chatham Public Library, and it opened to the public in 1924.
 Residents of Chatham Borough were able to join.
 This location continues to house the library.

 As the population of Chatham Township began to grow in the 1960s, services were extended to students in the township elementary school.
 In 1974, a referendum was placed on the November ballot for Jointure, which was to form a library for both towns.
 The measure passed and the library began to serve all township residents as well.
 The library, renamed the Library of The Chathams, now serves both municipalities.

 The library is administered by six trustees, who are appointed jointly by the councils of both municipalities and their mayors (or their representatives), as well as a representative from the joint school district.

 In 1985 the library joined the Morris Automated Information Network (MAIN), an electronic database linking together all the public libraries in Morris County.
 An expansion costing nearly $4,000,000 (with the governments of both Chatham Borough and Chatham Township contributing a combined $2,000,000) was completed and dedicated on January 11, 2004.

-The library also has a 9/11 memorial with 7 doves to represent the 7 citizens who lost their lives on that tragic day in New York City.
+The library also has a 9/11 memorial with 7 doves to represent the 13 citizens who lost their lives in the September 11 attacks.